taeastmo/16BMB_manual/docs/source/pressure.rst

    #.
 Move the collimation tip to the "out" position.
    #.
 Close the line valve to the PE press.
    #.
 Set Pressure Control to Stop.
+If the :guilabel:`Stop` button is missing, it means the line valve of the press is still open and the pressure is too high to safely switch to Decompress mode.
+Please close the line value and the :guilabel:`Stop` button will reappear.
    #.
 Set Mode to Decompress.
    #.
 Set Pressure Control to Run.